-In 2012 it is owned and maintained by the San Ramon Valley Fire Protection District and, each spring, a one room school program for third graders is provided by the Museum of the San Ramon Valley.
+In 2012 it was deeded to the Museum of the San Ramon Valley.
+After much effort by museum volunteers, the school house was placed on the National Historic Register in 2014.
+Each spring, a one room school program for third graders is provided by the Museum of the San Ramon Valley.

 Dedicated August 14, 1999 at its location on 1650 Finley Road.
 SRV Historical Society members are shown admiring the new plaque.
 Former student and rancher Gordon Rasmussen is the person in the cowboy hat.